TheRobBrennan/microsoft-parter-network/paths/Deploy a website with Azure virtual machines/README.md

 [Deploy a website with Azure virtual machines](https://docs.microsoft.com/en-us/learn/paths/deploy-a-website-with-azure-virtual-machines/) - Estimated 4 hours 06 mins to complete

+If your web hosting requirements aren't directly supported by the Azure Web app platform, you can leverage virtual machines to customize and control every aspect of the web server.
+Learn how to create, configure, and manage virtual machines on Linux and Windows that host web apps.

 # Modules in this learning path

 ## Introduction to Azure virtual machines